Palo Alto / South Bay guide

 No. Costs depend on the property, access, scope, materials, and local requirements.
 The goal is to help you understand cost drivers before requesting an estimate.

-Describe the water issue, where it appears, and whether it affects the yard, crawlspace, foundation, or basement area.
+Describe where water appears, when it happens, how long it remains, and whether it affects the yard, crawlspace, foundation, or basement area.
 This form is not a diagnosis.